 This Sweet Potato Casserole is a sweet potato lover’s dream.
 An easy sweet potato casserole that is perfect for the holidays or a weeknight dinner!

+Today, I’m sharing with you the perfect holiday side dish.
+If you aren’t confident in the kitchen but want to contribute something to the holiday meal, this is a great choice.
 This casserole is very easy to make.
-If you aren’t confident in the kitchen but want to contribute something to the holiday meal, this is a GREAT choice.

-If you are like me and have to 1.
-Travel for Thanksgiving where you love to bring something to add to the meal and 2.
-Are obsessed with sweet potatoes, then you are definitely going to want to buckle in for today’s recipe.
+If you are like me and have to travel for Thanksgiving where you love to bring something to add to the meal and are obsessed with sweet potatoes, then you are definitely going to want to buckle in for today’s recipe.

 This Sweet Potato Casserole Recipe is full of delicious flavor that will capture the heart of sweet potato lovers and non-lovers alike.
 In addition to that, it can be made almost completely ahead of time, making it perfect for the traveling holiday goers.

 And before we jump into the Marshmallow vs. Pecan debate, I just want you to know that toppings are something I hold near and dear to my heart.
 So I have you covered either way.

 This is possibly one of the BEST special side dishes, ever.
 I have made it almost every holiday the last couple of years, and it was requested again this Thanksgiving.
 It is not only delicious, but very simple!

 - Boil diced sweet potatoes.
 For this super easy Thanksgiving side we start with boiling sweet potatoes.
 While this loses a small amount of sweet potato flavor, it does cut time.
 Read below under Using Roasted Sweet Potatoes for other options.

 - Hand mash the sweet potatoes.
 Just like in my Instant Pot Mashed Potatoes, I like to hand mash before bringing in the big guns.